 Students without this prerequisite knowledge but otherwise possess good credentials will be given conditional admission and have to take this remedial coursework in the summer months prior to starting the program in the fall term

-Students must complete a total of 30 credits in order to earn the M.S. in Data Science and Business Analytics with a major in Data Computing.
+Students must complete a total of 30 credits in order to earn the M.S. in Data Science and Business Analytics with a major in Data Driven Business.

-The interdisciplinary core includes 9 credits of coursework across business, computer science, and industrial engineering.
+The "interdisciplinary core" includes 9 credits of coursework across business, computer science, and industrial engineering.
 On top of this integrated breadth of study covering the core areas of data science and business analytics, each student has 9 credits of major courses to give them depth in an engineering, business, or analytics area.
 Each student's 6 credits of elective choices can be personalized to support their individual career goals.
 The final piece of the curriculum is a 6-credit applied analytics practicum, in which students will work with companies and organizations on real analytics problems.
-All course work must be completed in accordance with the regulations of the Graduate School and the College of Engineering.

 |Module 1: Core Courses|